 What Is the Average Number of Solar Panels In An Irish Home?

 From our experience, the number of people in your household will have an impact on the number of solar panels you need and whether you want solar panels to generate enough energy for all or some of your electricity needs.

 A 6kW solar panel system is what we would recommend for a family with over 5 people while a 5kW system would be appropriate for a family of 4 people.
 One of the most common domestic solar panel systems we install would be a 4kW system which caters for a home of approximately 3-4 people.

 That all said, each installation needs to be approached as unique.
 Every household has their own rhythm and your solar panel systems should reflect that as much as possible.
 If you have any queries about the way your home could run more efficiently please don’t hesitate to get in touch.

-Having read this, you might also be interested in the following:
+Based on your reading of this article, we thought you might be interested in the following:

 - 101: Solar Panels Product Overview